 On the other hand, at least one user has asked whether it’s safe to remove the outer film that comes wrapped around the phone out of the box.
 This is indeed safe.

-Even though the Z Fold 3 has only just been released, some users have already complained that apps they use are unable to receive their GPS location data from the phone.
+Some users have complained that apps they use are unable to receive their GPS location data from the phone.

-Alternatively, one Samsung Community user suggests clearing the cache and data of the apps unable to receive GPS data.
-Simply go to Settings > Apps > [App] > Storage > Clear Cache and Data.
+- One Samsung Community user suggests clearing the cache and data of the apps unable to receive GPS data.
+Simply go to Settings > Apps > [App] > Storage > Clear cache and data.
 It may also be worth double-checking permissions for each affected app, just in case they don’t have the authorization to receive your location.

 This is one of the more complicated and difficult problems encountered so far with the Galaxy Z Fold 3.
 Quite a large number of United States-based users have reported that they can’t activate their phones on Sprint.
 This seems to be an issue arising from T-Mobile’s merger with Sprint and from how Samsung has optimized the phone (or not) for using a T-Mobile or Sprint SIM card.

-As of writing, the only fix appears to be contacting T-Mobile and/or Sprint and trying a different SIM card (i.e., a T-Mobile rather than Sprint SIM).
+As of writing, the only fix appears to be contacting T-Mobile and/or Sprint to activate your handset and trying a different SIM card (i.e. a T-Mobile rather than Sprint SIM).
 That said, some users have reported that the issue was resolved after several days, with a few noting that they were eventually able to activate their phones via either the T-Mobile or Sprint websites.